Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Discussion

 This study set out to understand how persona-driven generative AI reshapes learner agency in collaborative creativity when the AI’s presence is not disclosed.
 As hybrid human-AI collaboration becomes increasingly embedded in educational and professional practice, there is an urgent need to examine not only whether AI influences group outcomes but how it reconfigures the micro-level discourse processes through which agency emerges.
 By analysing structural, temporal, and profile-level patterns of collaborative talk alongside learners’ cognitive, affective, and creative experiences, this study contributes empirical clarity to ongoing debates about whether AI supports, redirects, or suppresses human agency in small-group work.

 The first research question examined how supportive and contrarian AI personas shaped the structural organisation of creative-regulatory discourse.
-Interpreted through a structural agency lens, the transition patterns suggest that personas operate less as additive "behavioural styles" and more as regulatory attractors that reweight what becomes easy, likely, and legitimate to do next in the interaction.
-A contrarian stance appears to normalise evaluative entry points, making critique a routinised gateway rather than an exceptional move, which can sustain epistemic vigilance and trigger meta-level monitoring, consistent with accounts in which productive conflict is a mechanism for deeper coordination rather than mere disagreement \citep{weinberger_framework_2006, baker_argumentative_2009, ward_productive_2011}.
-By contrast, a supportive stance seems to stabilise affiliative pathways that preserve forward momentum and reduce interpersonal risk, but may also narrow the functional role of critique by keeping the group within a socially smooth trajectory of proposal and endorsement \citep{noroozi_facilitating_2013}.
-Crucially, these persona-linked structures imply different opportunity conditions for human agency: a contrarian AI persona may externalise the burden of challenging and thereby redistribute epistemic labour \citep{darvishi_impact_2024, yan_beyond_2025}, whereas a supportive AI persona may externalise affirmation and thereby shift how ownership and commitment are negotiated.
-Together, the results invite a reframing of AI personas as discourse-level governance mechanisms that can tune the balance between cognitive friction and relational safety \citep{holtz_using_2018, molenaar_towards_2022}, with implications for how agency is afforded, protected, or displaced in hybrid teams \citep{cukurova_interplay_2025}.
+Interpreted at the edge level, the transition patterns suggest that personas altered what became more or less likely to occur immediately after a given discourse move.
+A contrarian stance increased the likelihood that ideation, elaboration, agreement, and even off-task exchanges would be followed by critique, and it also strengthened pathways from challenge to reflection.
+This suggests that the contrarian persona made evaluative response a routine next-step possibility, supporting epistemic vigilance and process monitoring while also increasing the interactional pressure placed on the group \citep{weinberger_framework_2006, baker_argumentative_2009, ward_productive_2011}.
+By contrast, a supportive stance strengthened pathways back into idea generation and agreement, indicating a smoother discourse rhythm in which proposals were more often followed by renewed exploration or affirmation \citep{noroozi_facilitating_2013}.
+These edge-level pathways imply different opportunity conditions for human agency: a contrarian AI persona may externalise some of the burden of challenging and thereby redistribute epistemic labour \citep{darvishi_impact_2024, yan_beyond_2025}, whereas a supportive AI persona may externalise affirmation and consensus maintenance, thereby shaping how ownership and commitment are negotiated.
+Together, the results invite a reframing of AI personas as discourse-level governance mechanisms that tune the balance between cognitive friction and relational safety \citep{holtz_using_2018, molenaar_towards_2022}, while remaining grounded in observed one-step transition evidence rather than state-level network claims.